JulietTall/JulietTall.github.io/_posts/2017-08-27-different_strategies_same_solution.markdown

  end
 ```

 This method built by Peer B is very similar to the method I came up with.
-Even though this method passed and produced the same results, I think eliminating the ' ' around the |'s would make this code more simple.
+Even though this method passed and produced the same results, I think eliminating the ' ' around the pipe characters would make this code more simple.

  Here is a method built by Peer C:
 ```